HoudiniGraphql/houdini/.changeset/sharp-ravens-hear.md

 'houdini-svelte': patch
 ---

-fix - isFetching will switch only when a network call is happening (and starts at true for queries)
+isFetching will switch only when a network call is happening (and starts at true for queries)